 A VPN is a clever little tool.
 Normally you're given an IP address when you go online, showing where you are logging in from and who you are.
 Using a VPN your data is encrypted and tunneled through an intermediary server from a location of your choice.
 This means that you're not only hidden online but can also appear to be somewhere you're not.
 You're only limited by the number of server locations the VPN you decide to use can offer you.

-That means that technically you can watch Netflix from any location, Hulu, BBC iPlayer, Amazon Prime Vide, Disney Plus and more.
+That means that technically you can watch Netflix from any location, Hulu, BBC iPlayer, Amazon Prime Video and more.
 You can appear to be in the US while you're in the UK, to access US content or watch US-only Hulu in Europe.
 Of course we're not saying that this is legal in all cases and don't condone anything illegal.
 But if you're a UK TV licence payer on holiday in the US, then accessing the BBC iPlayer via a VPN is perfectly legal, for example.

 How does a VPN work on a smart TV or steaming box?